Arif911659/DhakaCart-03-test/k8s/README_K8S-DEPLOYMENT_GUIDE_2025-12-05.md

 # 1. Make the script executable
 chmod +x k8s/deploy-prod.sh

-# 2. Run the deployment script
+# 2. Run the deployment script (Run this from Master Node Project Root)
+# This includes App, DB, Monitoring, and Security Policies!
 ./k8s/deploy-prod.sh

-# 3. (First Time Only) Seed the Database
+# 3. (Optional) Database Seeding
-# Only run this if the database is empty!
+# The script usually handles this, but if you need to run it manually:
-kubectl exec -i -n dhakacart deployment/dhakacart-db -- psql -U dhakacart -d dhakacart_db < database/init.sql
+kubectl exec -i -n dhakacart deployment/dhakacart-db -- psql -U dhakacart -d dhakacart < database/init.sql
 ```